decaffeinate/bulk-decaffeinate/README.md

     `function f() {}` when possible.
   * `remove-coffee-from-imports.js`: change `import` and `require` statements for .coffee files to no longer specify an extension.
+  * `top-level-this-to-exports.js`: change `this` at the top level to `exports`, so the code can run in babel and node.
 * `fixImportsConfig`: an optional object.
 If present, a whole-codebase pass will be done to fix any incorrect imports involving the converted files.
 It should be an object with up to two fields: